mrjones2014/legendary.nvim/README.md

   { '<C-f>', description = 'Scroll docs down' },
 }

-local commands = {
+-- Define your commands with the same table structure -- Again, description is required for them to appear when you search local commands = {
   -- You can also use legendar.nvim to create commands!
   { ':CopyFileName', ':!echo % | pbcopy', description = "Copy current buffer's file name" },